shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “I got you now!”
 Mudrich charged up her swing right next to Ersie.

 Ersie rolled over to the other side of the boulder, just barely dodging the hammer.
-Finally she unlatched the last latch.
+Finally, out of Mudrich’s line of sight, she unlatched the last latch.

 “Muddy!”
 Ersie yelled.
 “It’s me!”